Pancreatic insufficiency can occur if there is damage to your pancreas, due to surgery or other health conditions.

-People with diabetes frequently have EPI.
-Researchers don’t fully understand the relationship between diabetes and EPI.
-It’s likely related to the hormonal imbalances the pancreas experiences during diabetes.
+People with diabetes frequently develop EPI.
+Researchers don’t fully understand this relationship, but it’s likely related to the hormonal imbalances that your pancreas experiences during diabetes.

-Cystic fibrosis is an inherited disease that causes the body to make a thick mucus layer.
-The mucus clings to the lungs, digestive system, and other organs.
-About 90 percent of people with cystic fibrosis develop EPI.
+Cystic fibrosis is an inherited disease that causes the body to produce a thick mucus layer.
+This mucus clings to the lungs, digestive system, and other organs.

 Shwachman-Diamond syndrome is a very rare, inherited condition that affects your bones, bone marrow, and pancreas.
-People with this condition usually have EPI in early childhood.
-Pancreatic function improves in about half of children as they mature.
+People with this condition usually experience EPI in early childhood.
+Pancreatic function may improve in children as they mature.

-Crohn’s disease and ulcerative colitis are both inflammatory bowel diseases that cause your immune system to attack and inflame your digestive tract.
 Many people with Crohn’s disease or ulcerative colitis may also develop EPI.
-However, researchers have not identified the exact cause of this relationship.
+However, researchers haven’t identified the exact cause of this relationship.

-This is a rare disease where tumors in your pancreas or elsewhere in your gut make large amounts of hormones that lead to excessive stomach acid.
-That stomach acid keeps your digestive enzymes from working properly, leading to EPI.
+This is a rare disease where tumors in your pancreas or elsewhere in your gut produce large amounts of hormones.
+This leads to excessive stomach acid, which keeps your digestive enzymes from working properly and causing EPI.

 Many of the conditions related to EPI, including pancreatic cancer, cystic fibrosis, diabetes, and pancreatic cancer, can’t be controlled.